 Yes.
 You can make a music video using Clipchamp’s video maker using music that belongs to another artist or save YouTube audio files.
 Just be sure to get their permission first.
-Creators can use royalty-free audio files from our library instead.
+Creators can remove copyrighted music and they can use royalty-free audio files from our library instead

 FAQ 3.
 How do I upload my music video to YouTube?

 Once you have exported your music video using Clipchamp’s video maker, you can directly upload your music video to YouTube.
 All you have to do is save your video using Clipchamp’s YouTube integration option.

 Make a music video with Clipchamp in no time

 Music videos are fun to watch and create, and they might even go viral!
 Create the best music videos with Clipchamp.